We hope the following information will be useful to you in preparing for and during your trip.

 Cuisine: Italian cuisine is world renowned for its excellence.
 You want to keep in mind that in a restaurant, it is customary to consume a full course meal of a pasta dish, a meat/fish dish and vegetables.
 Optional is the “antipasto” and the dessert.
 Your average full meal runs from $30 to $50, per person, depending on the choice of menu and wine.
 Cafés are ideal for quick lunches, where you can consume from the “cappuccino” and “cornetto”, typical Italian breakfast, to a variety of sandwiches and pasta/salad dishes.
 Know that most do not have sit down facilities and, if they do, what you consume will cost more due to service charges.

 Currency: The local currency is the Euro (€).
 You will find coins of 1, 2, 5, 10, 20, 50 cents, €1, €2, and paper bills of €5, €10, €20, €50, €100, €200, €500.
 Please visit Bloomberg’s website for the current exchange rate.
 Credit cards are accepted, at the hotels and some stores/restaurants.
-If you intend to use your bank card, consult your bank before departure to ensure that your ATM (bancomat) card is internationally compatible.
+Drawing cash from an ATM, found all over, is the best way to ensure a good exchange rate and the safety of not carrying too much cash around.
+If you intend using your bank card, consult your bank before departure to ensure that your ATM (bancomat) card is internationally compatible.

 Hairdryers/Irons: Please note that the hotels are equipped with hair dryers.
 Irons/ironing boards are not provided.

-Itinerary: Exact departure times can be found on the bulletin board that your tour leader will post each day, at your hotel.
+Itinerary: Exact departure times will be announced by the tour leader and can also be found on the bulletin board that will be posted each day, at your hotel.

 Flights: Enclosed with your final documents, you will find a detailed flight itinerary.
 Please note that you will not receive an actual flight ticket, but an e-ticket receipt.
 All flight tickets are electronic and you will receive your boarding pass after checking in with your passport at the airport.
 Check-in time varies from carrier to carrier.
 We suggest check-in at least two hours prior to departure.